mzn-b/WebEngineering/README.md

 ## 4. Accessibility Playground (5 Pts.)
 You might have noticed that the base project has a number of accessibility issues - your task is to explore the existing site and fix them.
-Use the tools presented in our accessibility workshop to test your project.
+Use the tools presented in our accessibility workshop to test the accessibility in your project.

 **(0.5) Color**